ghtx280/blickcss/README.md

-### BlickCSS is a small library for quickly creating styles by styling via classes and special attributes.
+### Small library for quickly creating styles by styling via classes and special attributes.
 An alternative to Tailwind for those who write their own values.

 ## Getting Started